wellcomecollection/wellcomecollection.org/common/views/components/Outro/README.md

 once they have finished reading.
 The general idea is to provide visit, read, or research paths.

+## Usage
+Editorial team no longer use this component for onward journeys (reported June 2020)

 ## Research

 ### Hypothesis
 ​​By providing people with links to other related content at the bottom of the page we would create more onward journeys and fewer people leaving the site